etao36/Celer-Android-SDK/README.md

 Joining Celer takes some time because it involves some on-chain transactions.
 The joinCeler function returns a channel id.
 If you see this channel id, that means your channel is ready to use.

+Congratulations, you are in the off-chain world.

 ### Step 5.
-Send transaction
+Send off-chain payment

-Now that you have opened the channel, and you are in the off-chain world.
-You are able to send some off-chain Ether to someone who has also joined Celer.
+Now that you have opened the channel, you are able to send some off-chain Ether to someone who has also joined Celer.

 How do you know that an address has already joined Celer like youself?